 - Foster the understanding of social integration as a process requiring both good working and leisure facilities for people with disabilities.

-- Until 2018, up to 30 buildings where social and recreational services are offered will be adapted in accordance with the needs of people with disabilities.
+- By 2018, up to 30 buildings where social and recreational services are offered will be adapted in accordance with the needs of people with disabilities.
 20 building will be improved till the end of the 2017.

-- In 2018, a tourist information and recreation center for people with disabilities will open in Volozhin.
-The center will consist of: a hostel (for 20 guests), a conference hall with equipment for people with visual and hearing impairments, an information point.
+- A tourist information and recreational center for people with disabilities will open in 2018.
+The center will consist of: a hostel for 20 guests, a conference hall with equipment for people with visual and hearing impairments, an information point.
 Moreover, people with disabilities will be able to work at the information point.
 It will be the first tourist information and recreation center of such kind in Belarus.

-- The tourist information and recreation center will open on the same day with Social Integration Festival, which is expected to be attended by around 500 people.
+- The tourist information and recreation center will open on the same time with Social Integration Festival, which is expected to be attended by around 1000 people.
 The event’s program will be prepared by 60 participants of an inclusive camp for people with and without disabilities; these participants will also become the festival’s volunteers.